 Each clipboard element has an identifier, a value, a clipboard type (feature or search) and a data type.
 A value could be an array, for example, if the user selects 10 fields, the search:startDate geobrowser clipboard item stores 10 start dates.

 The WPS service field has a clipboard menu, used to retrieve the clipboard values previously stored.

 On the WPS process description (and form) there is a "Import Parameters" button.
 Once clicked, a popup form with a JSON structure (auto filled with sample values to help users) in the textarea of the form.
-The JSON is a simple key-value pairs object, with single string value for single parameters, and array of strings values for multiple parameters.
+The JSON is a simple key-value pairs object, with a single string value for single parameters, and array of strings for multiple parameters.
 After filling the textarea, by pressing the "import button" the popup is closed and all WPS form parameters are filled by matching the parameters set in the specified JSON.

 On the WPS job description under the parameter values list there is a "Export Parameters" button.
 Once clicked a popup is opened, showing in a text area the JSON representing all WPS parameters set for the selected job.
 Users can copy this JSON in the clipboard, for example to change some parameter values and re-import these parameters in a new WPS job.